Cambridge College

-Cambridge College is a private college based in Boston, Massachusetts.
-It also operates regional centers in Lawrence, Massachusetts, Springfield, Massachusetts, Guaynabo, Puerto Rico, and Rancho Cucamonga, California.
+Cambridge College is a private college based in Boston, Massachusetts, United States.
+It also operates a regional center in San Juan, Puerto Rico.

+In February 2024, Bay Path University announced its acquisition of Cambridge College effective June 2024.
+The merged institution will operate as Bay Path University and serve over 5000 students.

 History

 Founding

-Cambridge College had its beginnings as an innovative graduate program created by Eileen Moran Brown and Joan Goldsmith in the newly created Institute of Open Education (IOE) in 1971 formed by John Bremer at Newton College of the Sacred Heart.
+Cambridge College had its beginnings as an innovative graduate program created by Eileen Moran Brown Moran Brown and Joan Goldsmith in the newly created Institute of Open Education (IOE) in 1971 formed by John Bremer at Newton College of the Sacred Heart.
 Students in education programs were given individual attention: for example, through critiques of videotaped student performance on the job.
 Within two years, Brown and Goldsmith were directing the IOE, and later affiliated the IOE with Antioch College, where Brown was named Dean.
 In 1979, Brown began the 18-month process of elevating the graduate program to an independent, fully accredited institution that was named Cambridge College.

 1990s

 A 2003 article in The Wall Street Journal reported that in 1996, the New England Association of Schools and Colleges had cited "quality control of academic achievement" as an "issue of overriding concern which is central to the academic credibility of the college" with reference to the graduate program in education.
 The article discussed the lack of rigorous entrance requirements and grade inflation in the program as areas of concern.